what’s this all about?

 which land-bound mermaid blogs here?

-In my slightly-less-magical real life, I’m a graduate student researching Victorian fairy painting (no surprise there), but I’m equally drawn to the visual culture of maritime trade and the history of collecting (think sixteenth-century cabinets of curiosities).
+In my slightly-less-magical real life, I’m a twenty-something graduate student researching Victorian fairy painting (no surprise there).

-…I could go on about that all day, though, so let’s move on!
+…I could go on about that all day, though, so let’s move forward!
 I grew up on an island and I will probably never be satisfied until I can live closer to the sea again.
 I can’t wait until modern remakes of Edwardian dresses come into vogue.
-And I’m engaged to marry someone I met through snail mail, so, you know, that’s pretty cool too.
+And I’m married to my best friend and former pen pal (we don’t need to rely solely on letters now that we live together!), so, you know, that’s pretty cool too.

 how did you find your pen pals?